Form Sections Guide

-Do your did you ever hold a U.S. driver's license?
-Yes or No.
+Do you or did you ever hold a U.S. Driver's License?

 If you held more than one U.S. driver's license (one a time, of course), click on 'Add Another' and enter the above set of information for each of them.

 - Have you ever been issued a U.S. Visa?

 If you have ever been issued a U.S. visa before (even if it is different type than you are currently applying), write details here accordingly.

 Most of the nonimmigrant visas would not create problems for returning to the U.S. unless you had overstayed the visa expiration date and stayed in the U.S. illegally.
 Exception: if you were in the U.S. on J1 (exchange visitor) visa and haven't yet completed the 2-year "home country" residency requirement.
 Please consult an attorney if this applies to you.

 If you answer 'Yes', you will have to provide the following additional information:

 - Visa Number